connexcs/docs/docs/customer/tags.md

 **Management :material-menu-right: Customer :material-menu-right: Tags**

+A **Tag** refers to a label or keyword used to categorize or identify something.

 Tags allow you to create Alerts and Routing information at a global level.
 Once you have created the Tags, you can then tag the created Alert or Routing Strategy to your customers.

 You can go to **Management :material-menu-right: Customer :material-menu-right: Config :material-menu-right: Tags.**